antoun91/super_dbt/README.md

 `canceled_subscriptions` would be the count of customers who ended their subscription in a given month

 `churn_rate` would be a ratio of new subscribers to canceled subscribers in a given month

+`payment_last_date` would be a date of when the customers card was last charged, so we can track if a card is declined/cancelled or when we need to reach out to the customer to update their payment method

 I think adding a `subscriber` flag to the `order` table and adding in a `customer_subscriptions` model would allow _YouGrow_ to answer the questions posed here, as well as several others given the added subscription offering of the business